devsoominchae/k8s-from-scratch/README.md

-## This repo contains the files and explanations to setup Kubernetes cluster from scratch.
+## How to setup Kubernetes cluster from scratch.

 ## Required Steps
 1. Environment setup